 - Infants and young children are more at risk to the adverse effects of BPA because of being in development stages.

-Try to consume fresh foods as much as possible.
-One report carried out by the Silent Spring Institute and Breast Cancer Fund in US found out that a three-day fresh food diet lowered BPA levels in children and adults considerably.
+One report carried out by the Silent Spring Institute and Breast Cancer Fund in the US found out that a three-day fresh food diet lowered BPA levels in children and adults considerably.

 For more research check out Dr. Axe’s post here.